benzouye/framework/README.md

 * visible : boolean, determine wether a link is displayed or not on edit page
 * separator : boolean, determine if the link is just a separator in prints list
 * pagination : boolean, determine if the print needs to be paginate
+* admin : boolean, determine if the print should only be displayed to admin users

 To define each print behavior, you will need to :